Strategy11/formidable-forms/readme.txt

 To get access to more features, integrations, and support, <a href="https://formidableforms.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">upgrade to Formidable Forms Pro</a>.
 A Pro license gives you access to the full version of Formidable Forms for more advanced contact forms, Formidable Views, graphs and stats, priority support, and Formidable Forms Add-ons!

 == Changelog ==
+= 4.02.01 =
+* Security: Fix vulnerability with unserializing.
+* Code: Refactor field settings to make it easier to add a section for field options/choices.

 = 4.02 =
 * New: Adjust the process and layout of starting a new form.
 * New: Separate custom templates from downloadable templates.